jlangch/venice/doc/readme/java-interop.md

 returned from `BufferedImage::createGraphics()` one gets warnings because of accessing a JDK private class.
 And even worse Oracle will deny this access in a future Java release.

+With Venice version 1.7.17+ the above code runs fine without changes on Java 8 and Java 9+.

 **Venice Java Interop is handling these cases completely transparent for you.
 You don't need to add** **explicit type hints.
 Venice knows about the formal type of values returned from**